Main Departmental Office

 Letters of recommendation should be addressed to: Director of Graduate Studies, Department of Speech and Hearing Sciences, University of North Texas, P.O.
 Box 305010, Denton, TX 76203-5010.
 In all cases, the department maintains the right to make independent inquiry of the applicant's references and the faculties of institutions previously attended as well as to deny admission to an applicant who, in its judgment, fails to meet personal or academic admission standards.
 In all cases the applicant is assured the right to due process.

-Individuals, regardless of their prior undergraduate major, who do not meet the departmental GPA requirements and who still wish to enter the departmental graduate program, will be required to take a 30-semester-hour program of undergraduate course work in this discipline at the University of North Texas and earn a GPA of 3.0 or better.
+Individuals, regardless of their prior undergraduate major, who do not meet the departmental GPA requirements and who still wish to enter the departmental graduate program, will be required to take a 30-semester-hour program of undergraduate course work in this discipline at the University of North Texas and earn a GPA of B or better.
 Individuals who successfully meet this requirement must resubmit their application for graduate admission to this program and will still be required to satisfy the departmental GRE requirements.

-Non-degree students who register for any of these courses will be subject to administrative withdrawal.
+Non-degree students who do register for any of these courses will be subject to administrative withdrawal.
 Non-degree students may enroll in undergraduate courses for undergraduate credit only.